OHIF/Viewers/platform/docs/docs/platform/extensions/modules/hpModule.md

 * `options`: Gets the options object itself, eg if you want a simple top level value.

+If the `from` attribute is not defined, then:

+* Study level matches will use the study being tested as the value For example, if the value is `ModalitiesInStudy`, then it will test that for every study relevant at the given level.
+* Series level matches will use the first defined value from the display set or the instance value.
+That is, will test against `displaySetUnderTest[attribute] || instance[attribute]`

+Note that if the top level defined match -1 priors, then ONLY the selected study gets matched for the from attributes.

 ### displaySetSelectors
 Defines the display sets that the protocol will use for arrangement.